IKF - Graduation Requirements**

 Other District Responsibilities

-The district will ensure that students have onsite access to the appropriate resources to achieve a diploma, a modified diploma, an extended diploma, or an alternative certificate at each high school.
+The district will ensure that all students have onsite access to the appropriate resources and courses to achieve high school diplomas, modified diplomas and extended diplomas at each high school in the district.
 The district will provide age-appropriate and developmentally appropriate literacy instruction to all students until graduation.

-The district may award a modified diploma or an extended diploma to a student only upon the written consent of a student who is emancipated or who has reached the age of 18 at the time the modified or extended diploma is awarded, or the student’s parent or guardian.
-The district shall receive the written consent during the school year in which the modified diploma or the extended diploma is awarded.
+The district may award a modified diploma or an extended diploma to a student only upon the written consent of a student who is an emancipated minor or who has reached the age of 18 (adult student) at the time the modified or extended diploma is awarded, or the student’s parent or guardian.
+The district must receive the written consent during the school year in which the modified diploma or the extended diploma is awarded.

-A student may satisfy the requirements for a modified diploma, an extended diploma or an alternative certificate in less than four years but not less than three years.
-To satisfy the requirements for a modified diploma, an extended diploma or an alternative certificate in less than four years, the student’s parent or guardian or a student who is emancipated or has reached the age of 18 must provide written consent which clearly states the parent, guardian or student is waiving the fourth year and/or years until the student reaches the age of 21.
+A student may complete the requirements for a modified diploma or an extended diploma in less than four years but not less than three years.
+To satisfy the requirements for a modified diploma or an extended diploma in less than 4 years, the student’s parent or guardian or a student who is emancipated or has reached the age of 18 must provide written consent which clearly states the parent, guardian or student is waiving the fourth year and/or years until the student reaches the age of 21.
 A copy of the consent will be forwarded to the district superintendent who will annually report to the Superintendent of Public Instruction the number of such consents.

-A student who qualifies to receive or receives a modified diploma, an extended diploma, or an alternative certificate shall have the option of participating in a high school graduation ceremony with the student’s class.
+A student who qualifies to receive or receives a modified diploma, an extended diploma, or a certificate of attendance shall have the option of participating in a high school graduation ceremony with the student’s class.

 The district will award to students with disabilities a document certifying successful completion of program requirements.
 No document issued to students with disabilities educated in full or in part in a special education program shall indicate that the document is issued by such a program.
 When a student who has an IEP completes high school, the district will give the student an individualized summary of performance.

-Eligible students with disabilities are entitled to a free appropriate public education (FAPE) until the age of 21, even if they have earned a modified diploma, an extended diploma, an alternative certificate or completion of a General Education Development document.
-The continuance of services for students with disabilities for a modified diploma, extended diploma or alternative certificate is contingent on the IEP team determining the student’s continued eligibility and special education services are needed.
+Eligible students with disabilities are entitled to a free appropriate public education (FAPE) until the age of 21, even if they have earned a modified diploma, an extended diploma, a certificate of attendance or completion of a General Education Development document.
+The continuance of services for students with disabilities for a modified diploma, extended diploma or certificate of attendance is contingent on the IEP team determining the student’s continued eligibility and special education services are needed.

 Students and their parents will be notified of graduation and diploma requirements.